fahimabrar/Predicting-Food-Ratings-Based_on_Recipe_Data/README.md

 ## HPCI TASK
 1. Number of Ingerdients for each recipies using HPCI.
-Assigned to **Eunice**
+Assigned to **Eunice** (done)

 2. the minimum rating, maximum rating and average rating and number of count, we will create 2 more columns.
-Assigned to **Ravinder**
+Assigned to **Ravinder** (done)

 3. Converted Likert scale to numerical value and group by receipie Id.
-Assigned to **Abrar**
+Assigned to **Abrar** (done)

-**Note:** HPCI task now can be done with normal python scripts.
-While developing the project it can be done with this time.

 ## EDA PLAN

 - Plot for viewing no of null instances  (nanier)  - Ravinder
 - Correlation plot of numerical things - Abrar